Chicago Joint Allocation Lawyers

 People often assume that the mother will automatically be considered for sole allocation, but that is not the case in Illinois.
 Here, the question of child custody is gender neutral.
 The court will base its decision on who is believed to be the best caretaker for the child.
 Oftentimes, this will be one or both parents, although if neither parent is fit, allocation may be given to a third party.

-When it comes to deciding joint allocation, the first question that a court will ask is whether the parents have a parenting plan that they agree on.
+When it comes to deciding joint allocation in Chicago, the first question that a court will ask is whether the parents have a parenting plan that they agree on.
 It is possible for both parents to have the same goals for the child and be able to decide on a joint parenting plan without the court’s interference.
 The court will still get the final say on whether the plan is approved or not, but if the plan seems fair to each parent and is in the best interests of the child, then the court will likely approve it.

 If the parents are unable to come to an agreement, then the court will have to step in.
 The judge may choose to appoint a mental health specialist to evaluate each parent to get a good understanding of their parenting abilities.
 The judge may also appoint a lawyer to represent the best interests of the child; that way, there is always someone who is able to argue for the child’s best interests.